IPC-Global/QW2024-708380-Zero-Downtime-Migration-of-Qlik-Sense/README.md

 ## :mega: Presentation Highlights

-- **Case Study**: This presentation delves into a compelling case study showcasing the successful migration of Qlik Sense to AWS with zero downtime.
+- :dart: **Case Study**: This presentation delves into a compelling case study showcasing the successful migration of Qlik Sense to AWS with zero downtime.

-- **Migration Strategy**: Learn about the meticulously designed migration strategy that includes duplicating the existing Qlik Sense environment, encompassing data, configurations, and applications.
+- :gear: **Migration Strategy**: Learn about the meticulously designed migration strategy that includes duplicating the existing Qlik Sense environment, encompassing data, configurations, and applications.

-- **AWS Installation**: Understand the process of seamlessly installing Qlik Sense on new AWS servers while maintaining data integrity and application functionality.
+- :computer: **AWS Installation**: Understand the process of seamlessly installing Qlik Sense on new AWS servers while maintaining data integrity and application functionality.

-- **Objective**: The primary objective of this migration was to ensure uninterrupted access to analytical insights while leveraging the scalability, reliability, and cost-effectiveness of AWS infrastructure.
+- :dart: **Objective**: The primary objective of this migration was to ensure uninterrupted access to analytical insights while leveraging the scalability, reliability, and cost-effectiveness of AWS infrastructure.

 ## :file_folder: Contents